 Storage: I keep all of these ingredients in an airtight container at room temperature.

 - Dried fruits (dates, raisins, unsweetened cranberries, mulberries and unsweetened mangoes)

 - Unsweetened shredded coconut and coconut chips

 - Pure vanilla extract or artificial

 - Baking powder

 Sauces & Condiments

-Most of these contain added sugar and salt.
-Like I mentioned a few times on the blog, I don’t stop myself from eating food that has minimal amounts of added sugar (for example, ketchup), as long as it’s not intended to be sweet (desserts, etc.).
-However, I make sure to use them in moderation.
-Condiments are a great way to add flavor to your meals, but use them in moderation and watch the sugar, fat and salt content.
-For sauces, I tend to make my own to control the amount of salt that’s added.
+Condiments are a great way to add flavor to your meals.
+For sauces, I tend to make my own to save money and control the amount of salt that’s added.
 For example, I always make my own spaghetti sauce using canned tomatoes with no added salt.